klexas/InstaList/README.md

 Angular project is inside the `client/instalist/src` From here its separated into Services, Components, Models.
 I will do a further drill down into this, but the structure/method follows vanilla Angular.

-## Notes

-You can export the current file by clicking **Export to disk** in the menu.
-You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.

 # Server Install

 Much easier than the client.
 Simply step into the folder